soru4/cyber/README.md

 4. Answer questions based on the OSI model
 5. Same as 4
 6. Answer some cryptographic questions to set up security features

+## TODO

+* Make this game have a proper build system (Maven, Gradle, ...)
+* Add a release with the jar